 Turf Root Disease: The root diseases are caused by a wide range of fungi and can be difficult to diagnose.
 Sometimes there are few symptoms that anything is wrong except that perhaps the grass is not growing as vigorously as it should or used to.
 Because the root system is damaged the plant can't uptake nutrients and water and shoot growth is slowed or stopped.

-In the home situation, the severity of diseases is rarely enough to warrant fungicide applications unless wanting to maintain a high turf standard.
-Prevention is a better course and includes encouraging steady growth of your turf through the use of slow release fertilisers and ensuring irrigation occurs at times when water won't sit on the leaf surface for long periods.
+In the home situation, the severity of diseases is rarely enough to warrant fungicide applications unless you are wanting to maintain a high turf standard.
+Prevention is a better approach, which includes encouraging steady growth of your turf through the use of slow release granular fertilisers and ensuring irrigation occurs at times when water won't sit on the leaf surface for long periods.
 Many fungi require the presence of high moisture and humidity to attack, so irrigating very late in the day or at night when the water can't evaporate can increase the chances of infection, while watering when the leaf surface can dry relatively quickly will decrease chances of infection.

 Below we have provided a range of turfgrass diseases that are found and can result in causing damage to warm- and or cool-season turfgrasses.
 Included within each disease thumbnail are technical descriptors and control options for both the home owner and professional sports turf ground manager or superintendent.
 For further information on pesticide regulations and what you can legally spray, please visit our Pesticides page

 Colletotrichum graminicola and Microdochium bolleyi

 Drechslera spp., Curvulari spp., Bipolaris spp. and Exserohilum spp.